jettle/jettle.github.io/README.md

-## Welcome to GitHub Pages of Mingck
+## Welcome to GitHub Pages of Jettle

  Explain：
      This personal web page or blog (Website or Blogs) with concise way elaborated a positive life state * * * *, on the other hand, also let everybody know me more, tantalisingly close the distance of each other, Hope, we together with the dream * * * *, to change the world as a qualified developers, into the world of open source, use action to infection group after group of people who have a common dream of it.